StarKRE22/Atomic/Docs/BestPractices/UninstallEntityInstaller.md

     public override void Uninstall()
     {
         // Dispose all resources when the object is destroyed _disposables.Dispose();
     }
 }
 ```

+---

+## 📝 Notes

+- `Install` is called when the entity is created or added to the scene.
+- `Uninstall` is called automatically when the entity is removed, ensuring **no memory leaks or dangling
+  subscriptions**.
+- Using [DisposableComposite](../Elements/Utils/DisposableComposite.md) makes it easy to manage multiple subscriptions and resources in one place.